 - Manufacturing Process Simulation

 When devices are attached, when passives, conductors, batteries, sensors, and other elements are printed, and when various components are encapsulated, significant thermo-mechanical stresses develop in the flexible wearable electronic system.
 These stresses are influenced by, among other factors, the coefficient of thermal expansion mismatch among different materials, the time-, temperature-, and direction-dependent thermo-mechanical properties of various materials, the process temperature profiles, the cure kinetics and shrinkage of polymers, etc. Physics-based virtual manufacturing tools can simulate various process steps and determine residual shape and stresses in the flexible hybrid electronic system, even before physical porotypes are built.
 Such upfront process-simulation models and tools can save significant cost and time by eliminating trial-and-error manufacturing approaches and by resulting in high-yield, fast turn-around flexible wearable electronics products.

 - Reliable Design

-Flexible Hybrid Electronics (FHE) requires detailed simulations of electrical, mechanical and thermal characteristics of the components to ensure that they are reliable and perform appropriately.
+Flexible wearable electronics requires detailed simulations of electrical, mechanical and thermal characteristics of the components to ensure that they are reliable and perform appropriately.
 Since these structures can be bent, twisted, stretched and washed their electrical, mechanical and thermal properties are tightly coupled to each other.
 This requires a multi-physics simulation environment.